The sale of replacement brush heads is a lucrative market for toothbrush manufacturers.

 Further down this post is a list of key identifiers that make it possible to tell the difference between a fake and real brush head, but before we show this, here are a couple of things to consider before making the purchase, to avoid purchasing a fake.

-- Purchase from only a recognised and reputable store or online retailer.
+• Purchase from only a recognized and reputable store or online retailer.

-Buy from big name stores like, Tesco, Sainsbury’s, Boots, Superdrug and Amazon (not third party sellers).
+Buy from big name stores such as Walmart, Target, CVS, Bed Bath & Beyond and Amazon (not third party sellers).
 They have policies and regulations that reduces the chances fakes or replicas being sold.
 These big name stores generally work direct with the real manufacturer.

 How to tell the difference between an original or real Oral-B brush head and a fake